 One longstanding tradition in the military is the benefits Congress has enacted on the behalf of military members and veterans.
-As any military member can attest, military base pay is nothing to write home about (check out 2009 pay charts).
+As any military member can attest, military base pay is nothing to write home about (check out the military pay charts).
 Without the benefits included in the compensation package, most military members would not be able to survive, especially if they have a family.

 Congress has passed many benefits packages to help military members live a better life.
 One such example is the proposed extension of the $8,000 First-Time Homebuyer Credit for military members.
 The proposal was made to offer military members who spent more than 90 days overseas this year the opportunity to take advantage of the $8,000 First-Time Homebuyer Credit, which they wouldn’t have been able to take advantage of since they were overseas.
 Sounds fair.
 But some people disagree.

 The First-time Home Buyer Credit Extension article for military members was posted on the personal finance blog, Bargaineering.com.
 It elicited multiple comments, including this reader comment by daemondust, that disagreed with the provision.

 Yes, actually, I do have a problem with a lot of those programs.
 What makes military personnel special?
 They chose the job, they weren’t forced into it.
 Yes, it’s dangerous, and yes, they have to be away from home for long periods of time, but a lot of other jobs have exactly the same problems but don’t get those benefits.

 Don’t misunderstand me, they are doing a service to the country, but I don’t see anything that makes their sacrifice so much more than anyone else’s.

 If things were different and they were forced into it, i.e. drafted, then I would be all for compensating them in ways like this.
 But they weren’t.
 They chose the job.